textpattern/textpattern.github.io/administration/index.md

 ## Changing default login panel

-The default admin-side landing location changes once you initially set your language preferences.
+The default administration-side landing location changes once you initially set your language preferences.
 You'll find yourself landing on the [Write](/administration/write-panel) panel from that point on, which is the default panel under the Content region.

 You can change the default landing panel to whichever one you want using the **Default panel** preference under the Admin area of the [Preferences](/administration/preferences-panel) panel.